-The New Hampshire Department of Transportation (NHDOT) proposes to bypass the Anna Hunt Marsh Bridge (NHDOT Bridge No. 041/040, CT.
+The Vermont Transportation Agency (VTrans) and New Hampshire Department of Transportation (NHDOT) propose to build a new bridge to bypass two historic truss bridges locally called the Anna Hunt Marsh Bridge (NHDOT Bridge No. 041/040, CT.
 River Br.
 No. 2) and the Charles Dana Bridge (NHDOT Bridge No. 042/044, CT River Br.
-No. 1) which carry the Connecticut River between the rural Town of Hinsdale, New Hampshire and Brattleboro, Vermont.
-The Anna Hunt Marsh Bridge is jointly owned by the NHDOT (93%) and the Town of Brattleboro (7%) and maintained by the NHDOT, while the Charles Dana Bridge is owned and maintained solely by the NHDOT.
+No. 1) which carry VT/NH Route 119 over the Connecticut River between the rural Town of Hinsdale, New Hampshire and Brattleboro, Vermont.
+The Anna Hunt Marsh Bridge is jointly owned by the NHDOT and the Town of Brattleboro and maintained by the NHDOT, while the Charles Dana Bridge is owned and maintained by the NHDOT.
 The proposed project will create a bypass for the functionally-obsolete and structurally-deficient bridges by way of a new, single, 8-span bridge located downstream of the current location.

 The existing structures were constructed in the 1920s.
 The Anna Marsh Bridge is a fracture-critical Parker Truss with a span length of 324 feet (324') and is in poor condition (Note: the superstructure condition rating was reduced from 5 (fair) to 4 (poor) as a result of a June 2018 detailed hands-on fracture-critical inspection).
 The bridge is posted for a minimum vertical clearance of 11'4" which is well below the minimum required vertical clearance of 16'6".
-The Charles Dana Bridge is also now in poor condition and has a total length of 297' consisting of a 200' span fracture-critical Parker Truss and two steel girder approach spans.
+The Charles Dana Bridge is also in poor condition and has a total length of 297' consisting of a 200' span fracture-critical Parker Truss and two steel girder approach spans.
 The bridge is posted for a minimum vertical clearance of 11'10", also well below the minimum required vertical clearance noted above.
 Both bridges have a roadway width of 20'4 inches (20'4") (two 10'2" travel lanes and no shoulders) and both bridge sidewalk configurations include 6-foot cantilevered sidewalks outside the upstream trusses.

-Aerial View of the Existing Bridges Carrying NH Route 119 over the Connecticut River with Proposed Project Location (Looking Upstream/North)
+Aerial View of the Existing Bridges Carrying VT/NH Route 119 over the Connecticut River with Proposed Project Location (Looking Upstream/North)

-Annual Average Daily Traffic (AADT) over the bridges was 8,900 vehicles per day (vpd) (3,248,500 annually) and 11,100 vpd at the adjacent railroad crossing and intersection in Brattleboro in 2016, with 5.6% being trucks.
-NH Route 119 is classified as an Urban Collector and is the southernmost Connecticut River crossing between New Hampshire and Vermont.
-According to the New Hampshire Employment Security, Economic and Labor Market Information Bureau's 2010 statistics, approximately 46% of working Hinsdale residents commute to Vermont to their jobs, or 932 out of 2,036 workers.
+Annual Average Daily Traffic (AADT) over the bridges was 8,900 vehicles per day (vpd) (3,248,500 annually) and 11,100 vpd at the adjacent railroad crossing (per the US DOT Crossing Inventory Form for crossing 247794V) and intersection in Brattleboro in 2016, with approximately 5.6% being trucks.
+VT/NH Route 119 is classified as an Urban Collector and is the southernmost Connecticut River crossing between New Hampshire and Vermont.
+According to the New Hampshire Employment Security, Economic and Labor Market Information Bureau's statistics, approximately 46% of working Hinsdale residents commute to Vermont to their jobs, or 894 out of 1,979 workers.
 Without this crossing, nearly half of the working population of this rural community would be required to take a 16.9-mile detour to and from work each day or seek other employment.

-The project includes bypassing the existing bridges with a new concrete deck and steel girder bridge downstream of the existing bridges on an improved roadway alignment.
-The new bridge will be a 1,782' long, 8-span, curved steel girder structure with a typical section of two 12' travel lanes, two 8' shoulders and one 6-foot sidewalk, for a rail-to-rail width of 46'.
+The project includes bypassing the existing historic truss bridges with a new concrete deck and steel girder bridge approximately 1000' downstream of the existing bridges on an improved roadway alignment.
+The new bridge will be a 1,798' long, 8-span, curved steel girder structure with a typical section of two 12' travel lanes, two 8' shoulders and one 6-foot sidewalk, for a rail-to-rail width of 46'.
+Locating the bridge downstream eliminates the intersection of Vermont Route 119 (continuation of NH Route 119 in Vermont) from entering "Malfunction Junction", which is currently an intersection of the New England Central Railroad (NECR), Vermont Route 119 and Vermont Route 142.
+The intersection commonly exhibits high congestion and presents inherent safety risks due to the at-grade intersection with the NECR.